 I tested out the AVP for a few weeks to get a feel for this new pod vape and in this review I’m going to give you all of the details that you need to know.
 The device used for this review was sent to me free of charge, directly from Aspire Vape Co.

-Aspire AVP Review – An Excellent Pod Vape with Adjustable Wattage
+Aspire AVP Review: An Excellent Pod Vape with Three Wattage Levels

 - 1 x Aspire AVP Pod System

 - 2 x 1.2 ohm AVP Replacement Pod